tgrospic/rnode-setup/README.md

 # Install

 [install.sh](install.sh) script contains commands to install all necessary dependencies.
 It will also generate **.env** file with the default variables used by Docker Compose for easier modification.
-Script will try to find external IP address from network adapter.
+Script will try to find external IP address from network adapter and set `HOST_IP` variable in `.env` file.
+If network adapter `eth0` is not found, `HOST_IP` must be set manually.

 ```sh
 curl https://raw.githubusercontent.com/tgrospic/rnode-setup/master/install.sh | bash